-No matter which foods you dispose of through your garbage disposal, build up lodged in and on the parts of your disposal can become smelly.
-Some of the foods that can cause the worst odors are meats seasoned with garlic, onions, and even greens.
-As these foods decay, they emit oils and gases that produce sour smells strong enough to make your stomach turn.
+Regardless of which type of food scraps you discard through your garbage disposal, residue can accumulate inside the disposal unit and become smelly.
+Some of the foods that cause the worst odors are meats and vegetables seasoned with garlic and onions.
+As these foods decay, they emit gases that can produce putrid odors.

 Garbage Disposal Care & Maintenance

-Adding a good cleaning regimen for your garbage disposal whenever you do a deep clean of your kitchen can save you money on maintenance and repairs in the long run.
-We’ve put together a few methods for eliminating garbage disposal odors to assist in your routine.
-Follow one or a few of these methods and you won’t have to worry about your kitchen being taken over by unidentifiable smells.
+It’s a good idea to include a cleaning regimen for your garbage disposal whenever deep clean your kitchen.
+This will save you money and headaches in the long run.
+We’ve put together a few helpful tips for eliminating garbage disposal odors.
+How to maintain your garbage disposal and eliminate odors:

-• Method one is extremely simple and can get rid of most loose food waste in your garbage disposal.
-Plug your sink, fill it with hot water and dish soap, and then unplug the sink and run the disposal until the water has fully drained.
+1. This method is simple and helps remove food waste deposits inside your garbage disposal: Plug your sink, fill it with hot water and dish soap, and then unplug the sink and run the disposal until the water has fully drained.

-• Method two employs ice cubes and kosher salt to get your garbage disposal clean.
-Running the disposal using the abrasiveness of the salt along with the melting shards of ice can dislodge food waste that has been caked onto the interior of your unit safely without chemicals.
+2. Use ice cubes and kosher salt to clean your garbage disposal.
+Run the disposal while inserting salt along with the melting shards of ice.
+This will safely dislodge food deposits that for inside your disposal unit – without chemicals.

-• Method three is also fairly simple using baking soda and vinegar.
-Take 1/2 cup of baking soda and sprinkle it in the drain opening, and then pour 1/2 cup of vinegar into the drain opening and let the mixture fizz for 10 minutes.
-Run hot water in the drain while running your garbage disposal for about 45 seconds.
-The vinegar in the mixture will kill the odor-causing bacteria, but be careful not to use this method too often as the acidic nature of the ingredients could corrode the rubber parts of your unit.
+3. Baking soda and vinegar.
+Take a half cup of baking soda and sprinkle it into the drain opening.
+Then pour half cup of vinegar into the drain opening and let the mixture fizz for 10 minutes.
+Run hot water into the drain while running your garbage disposal for about 45 seconds.
+The vinegar in the mixture will kill the odor-causing bacteria, but be careful not to use this method too often as the acidity of vinegar can corrode the rubber parts of your unit.

-• Method four uses a lemon peel to scent your garbage disposal.
-Remove the peel from one large lemon and cut it into 1/2 inch strips.
-Place the strips into the drain opening and run the disposal with cold water.
-You should get an immediate burst of the citrus scent.
-Note that this method will not do a deep clean or dislodge stuck-on food waste from your disposal.
+• Use lemon peel to infuse your garbage disposal with a pleasant scent.
+Remove the peel from one lemon and cut it into half inch strips.
+Place the strips into the drain opening and activate the disposal while running cold water.
+You will get an immediate burst of citrus fragrance.
+Please note, this method will not clean or dislodge food waste deposits from your disposal.

-• Method five applies bleach to kill the bacteria and aids in a thorough disinfection of your garbage disposal.
-Pouring a dilution of 1 tbsp of. bleach and 1 cup of hot water in a continuous stream down the drain opening while running cold water for about 60 seconds should not only kill any bacteria but help to remove any grime and build up.
-Bleach also has the capacity to corrode metals, so be careful to rinse well and use this method only when you really need it.
-This method will also aide in the care of your drain lines, easing and evening the flow down your sewer lateral.
+• Use bleach to kill bacteria and disinfect your disposal.
+Pour a mixture of one tablespoon of bleach and one cup of hot water in a continuous stream down the drain opening while running cold water for about 60 seconds.
+This should not only kill any remaining bacteria but also help to remove any grime and residue.
+Bleach can also corrode metal, so be sure to rinse well with water.
+Rinsing with bleach will also help keep your sewer drain lines clear, enhancing the flow of wastewater to your sewer lateral.

-If you’ve tried all of these methods and you find that your drain opening is still omitting a foul odor, you may be experiencing a deeper issue.
-There could be a problem with sewer backups; so remember to schedule your bi-annual sewer camera inspection to ensure your connection to the sewer lateral is sound and your sewer line is in good condition.
+If you’ve tried these methods and you find that your drain opening is still emitting foul odors, you may be experiencing a more complex issue.
+Resistant odors could be a sign of a sewer backup.
+In this case, it’s a good idea to schedule a sewer camera inspection to investigate and ensure your sewer line is free of clogs and flowing freely.